mlflow/mlflow/docs/source/tracking/tutorials/remote-server.rst

 Step 4: Logging to the Tracking Server
 --------------------------------------

-Once the tracking server is running, you can log runs to the tracking server by setting the MLflow Tracking URI to the tracking server's URI.
+Once the tracking server is running, you can log runs to it by setting the MLflow Tracking URI to the tracking server's URI.
 Alternatively, you can use the :py:func:`mlflow.set_tracking_uri` API to set the tracking URI.

 .. code-block:: bash

-    export MLFLOW_TRACKING_URI=http://127.0.0.1:5000  # Replace with remote host name or IP address in actual environment
+    export MLFLOW_TRACKING_URI=http://127.0.0.1:5000  # Replace with remote host name or IP address in an actual environment

-Then run your code with MLflow tracking APIs as usual,  the following code runs training for an scikit-learn RandomForest model on diabetes dataset:
+Thenm run your code with MLflow tracking APIs as usual.
+The following code runs training for an scikit-learn RandomForest model on the diabetes dataset:

 .. code-section::